open-education-hub/essentials-security/explaining-the-internet/index.md

 Since ports are numbers up to `2^16`, this means there are 65536 of them.
 This number is enough, given that it's meant to encompass the network-using processes in the system.
 However, not all of them are available for your average network application.
-The **first 1024 (port numbers 0 to 1023)** of them are reserved common system applications and services.
+The **first 1024 (port numbers 0 to 1023)** of them are reserved for common system applications and services.
-These ports are unaccessible for the regular apps.

 ### TCP